chelsigorridon/CHEGOR25091_PTO2502_GroupA_ChelsiGorridon_JSL01/README.md

 ## What is Kanban?:

-- It's an applications that makes keeping track of all your tasks or goals easier and interactive.
+- It's an application that makes keeping track of all your tasks or goals fun, easy and interactive.
+  The application is user friendly and captures attention with its playful yet bold colour scheme.
+  You will never want to skip a task or goal with the help of Kanban.